 Sometimes known as ‘False Goats Beard’ astilbe have feathery foliage and colourful plume like flowers rising above the foliage during early summer.

-Astilbe chinensis ‘Fireberry’, pictured right, is a low growing variety, well suited to containers.
+Astilbe chinensis ‘Fireberry’, pictured above, is a low growing variety, well suited to containers.

 Most varieties are considered to be a partial to full shade plant, they do appreciate a little morning sun with protection from the hot afternoon sun.